margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** portrait, brushstrokes, texture, color, craft, landscape, shade, light

 ## The Night Sky ##
-The night sky sings with holiness and with peace.
+The night sky sings with holiness and peace.
 The stars shine infinitely.
-The blackness is so dark and the pitch of the night lights up everyone to sleep.
+The blackness is so dark and the pitch of the night silences everyone to sleep.
-THe glimmer of the stars give hope and point people to inncocence, home.
+THe glimmer of the stars give hope and point people to inncocence, hope, and home.
 The wakeful individuality share the love for all mankind with a heart at rest for all the holy light.

 <br>